 | Rabies | Rabies | 12–16 weeks | 12–16 weeks | 1–3 years |

-Leptospirosis protects against bacteria that live in water or soil.
-Dogs that drink still water or go hiking outside are more likely to be exposed.
-It can hurt the liver and kidneys.
+Leptospirosis protects against bacteria in water or soil.
+Dogs that drink from standing water or hike outdoors face higher exposure.
+It can damage the liver and kidneys.

 | Vaccine | US Schedule (weeks) | Europe Schedule (weeks) |